razvan-panda/haskell-study-dublin/README.md

 ### Signing up

 All meetings will be announced on Meetup and Slack.
-You must RSVP to attend each meeting separately, as space is at a premium.
 If you cannot attend a meeting because it is full, please continue to work on your own, and come to a future meeting.
 Do not RSVP if you cannot attend.
-No-shows will not be allowed to attend subsequent meetings.

 ### Slides and other resources

-See the [resources](resources) sub-directory in this repo for presentation slides, bonus exercises, and other materials used during study session meetings.
-If you have something pertinent to add, please submit a pull request.
+See the [resources](resources) sub-directory in this repository for presentation slides, bonus exercises, and other materials used during study session meetings.
+If you have something good to add, please submit a pull request.

 ### Schedule